-Apple to unveil new iPhone, iPad and Mac features
+Apple previews iOS 12: Augmented reality, faster performance

 It's that time of year again when Apple teases new bells and whistles coming to its devices.

-CEO Tim Cook will take the stage in San Jose, California, on Monday at its annual World Wide Developers Conference (WWDC) to preview new software features for the iPhone, iPad, Mac and Apple Watch.
+CEO Tim Cook took the stage in San Jose, California, on Monday at its annual World Wide Developers Conference (WWDC) to preview new software features for the iPhone, iPad, Mac and Apple Watch.

-iOS 12 is expected to include performance improvements, redesigned basic apps (like Stocks), new Animoji and a greater focus on augmented reality.
-There's a good chance we'll see more of a cross-over between iOS and Mac apps this time around, too.
+The company announced its next-generation mobile software iOS 12 is packed with performance improvements to make devices work faster.

+The software focuses on augmented reality.
+Apple also showed off a new AR tool called Measure that turns your phone into an $800 ruler.
+It also highlighted how some developers, such as Lego, are incorporating the trendy technology into apps.
+(Lego app users will soon be able to hold an iOS device over certain Lego sets to play a multiplayer games).

-Apple (AAPL) will likely debut tools to track and set limits for time spent on certain apps.
+Apple (AAPL) is also expected to debut tools to track and set limits for time spent on certain apps.
 In January, two major shareholders wrote a letter to Apple asking the company to add more parental controls and to study the impact of excessive iPhone usage on mental health.
 At the time, Apple said it was working on "new features and enhancements" to address the concerns, and in March it added a new webpage to educate parents about existing controls.

 Related: What to expect at Monday's Apple event